 We were able to get a tour before the movers came with all the equipment and the sterilization procedures began to make it a germ-free facility.
 We used a 360º camera to help you imagine what it will be like once the high-tech research tools are in place and researchers are walking around in sterile garments.

 To relieve demands on your bandwidth we have broken the tour into 5 parts, with your tour guide Dr. Kathy McCoy, the director of the International Microbiome Centre.

-We'll start with your first stop after your swipe card lets you in, but before you are allowed to enter the actual research area.
+We'll begin with your first stop after your swipe card has let you in, but not all the way into the actual research area.

 You will have to take off your street clothes, shower, and put on a sterile Tyvek suit.

 The 5 videos that we will be posting are all 360º videos which means you can use your mouse, or finger if you are on a tablet, to look around the room.

 If it isn't displaying properly on your device, click the YouTube link and watch it directly on our YouTube 360 playlist.